jamesplease/router-comparison/README.md

 valid route in UI-Router (but not Stateman).

-Although Backbone does not support this feature, it does support [using a regular expression for the whole route URL instead of the DSL.](#regex-instead-of-dsl)).
+Although Backbone does not support this feature, it does support [using a regular expression for the whole route URL instead of the DSL.](#regex-instead-of-dsl).

 Ember and React, on the other hand, don't offer anything like this.
 Shucks!

 ##### Thoughts

-This feature provides a great deal of value, I think.
-It allows you to move validation into the route itself, maximizing the number of invalid requests that are automatically sent off to the 404 route.
+This feature is super useful, I think.
+It allows the developer to move validation into the route itself, maximizing the number of invalid requests that are automatically sent off to the 404 route.

-When routers don't support this, the user is forced to write custom validation logic in each route, which is more work for the developer.
+When routers don't support this, the developer is forced to write custom validation logic in each route, which is more work for them.

 ### Splats